Prison population hits highest number in almost a year and near-record levels

 A total of 88,238 people were in jail as of Monday, up 231 on the previous week, the Ministry of Justice said.

-The prison population of England and Wales has jumped to the highest number in nearly a year and is nearing record levels, despite tens of thousands of offenders being released early in recent months, official figures show.
+The prison population of England and Wales has jumped to the highest number in nearly a year and is nearing record levels, despite the early release of tens of thousands of offenders, official figures show.

 A total of 88,238 people were in jail as of Monday, up 231 on the previous week and a rise of more than 1,200 in the past two months, according to data published by the Ministry of Justice.